mohitkr05/socialy/README.md

 ##To do
-- Fix featured images
 - Display map in location

+##Version 0.3
+- Custom templating for events and locations
+- Customized login form
+- Event display page

+##Version 0.2
+- Fixed the title bg for pages
+- Fixed the title bg for events
+- Customized the footer with widgets

 ##Version 0.1
 - Added CSS
 - Added event and location cpt
 - Connected locations and events
-- Fixed the title bg for pages
-- Fixed the title bg for events
-- Customized the footer with widgets
-- Custom templating for events and locations
-- Customized login form